 How is this syndrome prevented?

 It starts with the Board.
-As the one employee the board oversees, it is important that this syndrome is recognized.
+As the one employee the Board oversees, this syndrome must be recognized.
 If the directors feel like the CEO is started to coast, they have a couple of courses of action to take:

-- Establish performance measures with the CEO to ensure the effort equals the compensation.
+- Establish performance measures with the CEO to ensure the effort equals compensation.

 - Promote an organizational driver to the role of President, The CEO now only a CEO and the President “runs the company.”

-- Restructure the organization’s strategic planning process that creates a vision for the future credit union, and defines specific strategies that run the credit union and specific strategies to change the credit union.
+- Restructure the organization’s strategic planning process that creates a vision for the future credit union, and defines specific strategies that run the credit union and particular plans to change the credit union.
 Blue Ocean thinking is essential in this process.

 - Give the current CEO a severance package and help her/him move on with their retirement.

-The second is, as the existing CEO, recognizing you are at this drifting stage of your career.
+The second is, as the current CEO, recognizing you are at this drifting stage of your career.
 To test this, ask yourself these questions:

 - Is your planning and goal setting for the organization driven by your planned retirement date?

-- Do you avoid making plans that are going to demand a greater effort and commitment from you or your staff?
+- Do you avoid making plans that are going to demand a more significant effort and commitment from you or your staff?

 - Do you invest more time in thinking about your retired future than your credit union’s future?